 We strongly recommend checking with the nearest embassy or consulate of China as early as possible, as visa processing times can vary.
 If a visa is required, please allow sufficient time for application and approval to avoid any travel disruptions.

 Should you need an official invitation letter or supporting documentation from NACS as the event organizers, please do not hesitate to contact us.
+Visa invitation letters will be processed in batches by our partner company in China.
+We are unable to process invitation letters individually, and instead will be releasing them in groups.

 For questions regarding hotel or travel accommodations, please contact: